How to Cope with Sleep Deprivation

 The fascinating thing is that what you focus on is what you feel.

 So let’s just get this out there – your baby is not sleeping.
 Your baby will likely continue to wake up even well into toddlerhood (all children, as long as they know that we will respond, are going to go through periods of more night fears, changes in their life where they will wake).

 So you can count on night waking.
 It absolutely sucks, it’s exhausting; you are EXHAUSTED.
 8 hours of sleep would be amazing – in fact, it would be life-changing BUT it is not happening right now.

 Let’s accept it – YOUR BABY IS WAKING AND YOU ARE TIRED.
 Spend some time enjoying that thought.
 Focusing on that, join me when you are ready.

 Time to Move On…

-Alright – let’s shift the focus to something harder – gratitude.
+Alright, let’s shift the focus to something harder – gratitude.
 Write down 5 things that you DO HAVE.
 5 little things that you are grateful for in this moment.
-I know, I know, you are still thinking about sleep but let’s move on.
-You don’t have sleep, but what DO YOU HAVE – write down those 5 things.
+I know you are still thinking about sleep, but let’s move on.
+You don’t have sleep, but what DO YOU HAVE?
+Write down those 5 things.

-So the solution for a sleepless year with a new baby who is doing everything they should – accept it, be grateful and dance!
+The solution for sleep deprivation with a new baby who is doing everything they should is to accept it, be grateful, and dance!

-If you are looking to make changes around sleep, because what is happening in your home is not working for you, check out my Comprehensive Sleep and Feeding Courses.
+If you are looking to make changes around sleep, check out my Comprehensive Sleep and Feeding Courses.